jspinak/brobot/docs/docs/03-core-library/tools/capture-methods-comparison.md

 4. **No Scaling Artifacts**: Avoids interpolation issues from resolution conversion

 ### DPI Scaling Considerations

+> For comprehensive DPI handling strategies, see the [DPI and Resolution Guide](../capture/dpi-resolution-guide.md).

 With 125% Windows scaling:
 - **Logical methods** (SikuliX, Robot): Capture at 1536x864